Businesses – particularly small businesses – are moving to the Cloud in droves, but why? What’s the big draw?

 Cloud-based technology is often utilized to save the time and expense of installing the same technology on their own hardware.
-Especially Cyber Security technologies.
-Over 70% of breaches are from the workstation; VDI by its design eliminates that weak-point.
+This is especially true for Cyber Security technologies.
+Over 70% of breaches are from the workstation, so VDI by design eliminates that weak-point.

-Because the cloud is driven by the Internet, you can typically access cloud-based technology from any device with an Internet connection.
-That means if you’re using cloud storage like Dropbox, Google Drive, or OneDrive, you can save a document on your desktop or laptop from the office, then access the same document from your mobile device when you’re out and about.
+Because the Cloud is driven by the Internet, you can typically access Cloud-based technology from any device with an Internet connection.
+That means if you’re using Cloud storage like Dropbox, Google Drive, or OneDrive, you can save a document on your desktop or laptop from the office, then access the same document from your mobile device when you’re out and about.

 The same is true with other services like Cloud phone systems.
 With a Cloud phone system, you can use a softphone app to make and receive calls on your mobile device as if you’re using your office phone.
 You’ll appear to have your same office number, and you’ll have access to much of the same features as you would with the physical phone in your office.

 In addition to having access to data and business tools at all times with Cloud-based technology, the Cloud also allows multiple people to access the same data and tools and collaborate in real-time.
 For example, when you save a document to the Cloud, every person with access to it can see it in real time.
 In other words, this eliminates the need to go back and forth ensuring everyone has the same version.

 Again, this is also true of a Cloud phone system.
 Many include status indicators, chat, and other features that allow team members within a business or organization to better collaborate in real-time.

 Cloud services also offer the unique benefit of having added support on standby.
 Because the technology itself doesn’t live at your place of business, the maintenance and support do not fall to your IT staff.
 Instead, if there is an issue with a Cloud-based tool, all you have to do is report it to the service provider’s technical support and they are able to take it from there to resolve.